What this verse from Thiruvalluvar’s ‘Thirukkural’ says about the state’s relationship with farmers

 On 14 January, 2022, which was Pongal, Sankranti, Bihu, Magha Mela and so on, names that once portended the heavy Indic theme on which people of my generation wrote silly school compositions (and the previous generation even wrote books) – Unity in Diversity – an idea we took for granted, now under attack as all reports agree, each festive name undergirded by the idea of thanking the farmers who nourish and nurture us, a day when farmers also thank the cattle and their work tools and the bountiful earth which they renew each year as surely as night brings day, I cooked an indulgent breakfast of two kinds of pongal.

-Pongal literally meaning to boil or bubble up, after the fact that the dish is prepared on this special day marking harvest.
+Pongal literally means to boil or bubble up, after the fact that the dish is prepared on this special day marking harvest.
 It is ideally cooked in a mud pot and allowed to boil over (not in an unmessy pressure cooker), since this dish is a sign of bounty.
 This Tamil dish, a khichdi of moong dal (paasi paruppu in Tamil) and raw rice, comes in sweet and savoury versions.
 The sweet version, chakkarai pongal, cooked in milk with sugar (and more often jaggery), is reserved for special occasions, of which the namesake festival Pongal is one.
 Venn (butter) pongal, the cumin-pepper-ginger-ghee-laced salt version, is eaten all year round in well-to-do homes and restaurants, often as breakfast.
 Like most people in the urban middle class world, I have no idea of which faceless nameless farmers to thank for all the nameable ingredients that went into my Pongal breakfast or any meal for that matter.

 After breakfast, I looked up a YouTube channel I have come to often visit in this post-pandemic period of unearned leisure, Kurale Kavithaiyai, which means Kural as Poetry.
 I was sure there would be a Pongal special post.
 Here, a well-fed well-bearded smiling Tamil man who has seen over thirty Pongals offers lucid commentary on the aphoristic seven-word wonders attributed to a wise, bearded poet from the distant past who posthumously bears the name Thiruvalluvar, who created a short haiku-like genre of Tamil poetry called the kural, of just one line and a half, something short of a couplet, where language is distilled into a heightened state of self-awareness.
 His work Thirukkural is The Book of Life.
 It comprises 1,330 verses divided into 133 sections of ten couplets each, covering a range of subjects from sexual love to statecraft, diplomacy and agriculture.
 It is an unabashedly secular work, as poetic as it is philosophic, where language is harnessed to serve beauty and pleasure, and when needed, politics.